KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

-# Dictation (BETA)
+# Dictation [BETA]

 This article describes the KeyboardKit dictation engine.

-In KeyboardKit, a ``DictationService`` can be used to perform dictation where microphone access is available, like an app, while a ``KeyboardDictationService`` can be used to perform dictation where microphone access is *not* available, such as in a keyboard extension.
+In KeyboardKit, a ``DictationService`` can be used to perform dictation where microphone access is available, while a ``KeyboardDictationService`` can be used to perform dictation where microphone access is *not* available, such as in a keyboard extension.

-KeyboardKit will use the ``KeyboardInputViewController`` ``KeyboardInputViewController/dictationService`` as the standard dictation service, which may use the ``KeyboardInputViewController/dictationContext`` to manage shared data.
+KeyboardKit will use the ``KeyboardInputViewController`` ``KeyboardInputViewController/dictationService`` as the standard dictation service, which can use ``KeyboardInputViewController/dictationContext`` to manage shared state.

-KeyboardKit doesn't have any standard dictations services as it has for most other services.
-Instead, it will use disabled services until you register real ones.
+KeyboardKit doesn't have a standard provider service as it has for most other services.
+Instead, it will use a ``DisabledDictationService`` until you register a real one.

-[KeyboardKit Pro][Pro] unlocks a `StandardDictationService` and a `StandardKeyboardDictationService`.
-These features are described at the end of this document.
+[KeyboardKit Pro][Pro] unlocks standard dictation service implementations when you register a valid license.
+Information about these services can be found at the end of this article.